NishargShah/eslint-config-airbnb-extended/README.md

 `create-airbnb-x-config` is a setup tool that allows you to quickly create an ESLint configuration tailored to your project with a few simple commands.
 It automates the setup of the `eslint-config-airbnb-extended` configuration package and ensuring that your ESLint rules are applied correctly across JavaScript and TypeScript code.

-For further details on how to use the tool, visit the [package](https://github.com/NishargShah/eslint-config-airbnb-extended/tree/master/packages/create-airbnb-x-config).
+For further details on how to use the tool, please check the [README.md](https://github.com/NishargShah/eslint-config-airbnb-extended/tree/master/packages/create-airbnb-x-config#create-airbnb-x-config).

 ## Note